sonic-net/SONiC/doc/pmon/pmon-sensormon.md

 #### sonic-platform-daemons

-SensorMon will retrieve a list of sensors of different sensor types from the platform during initialization.
-Subsequently it will poll the sensor readings on a periodic basis and update the data in StateDb.
+SensorMon will be a new daemon that will run in PMON container.
+It will retrieve a list of sensors of different sensor types from the platform during initialization.
+Subsequently, it will poll the sensor devices on a periodic basis and update their measurments in StateDb.
+SemsorMon will also raise syslogs on alarm conditions.

 #### sonic-platform-common